vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

     float mesh_draw_time;
 };
 ```

+Put it into the VulkanEngine class as `EngineStats stats;`

 frametime will be our global timing, and will likely just be locked to your monitor refresh rate as we are doing vsync.
 The others will be useful to measure.